"""

 - Other: ``abs_diff`` (absolute difference)

-Usage to add two images and binarize the result:
+Usage to add two .nii.gz images [and apply a mask]:

 Usage multiply three images and save as Zarr: